2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 Under the umbrella of this approach, we assume that our governing parameters are random; i.e., they have their own sample space and probabilities associated to their corresponding outcomes.
 The statistical process of inference is heavily backed up by probability theory mostly in the form of the Bayes theorem (named after Reverend Thomas Bayes, an English statistician from the 18th century).
 This theorem uses our current evidence along with our prior beliefs to deliver a posterior distribution of our random parameter(s) of interest.

-Let us put the definitions for the above schools of statistical thinking into a more concrete example.
+Let us put the definitions for these two schools of statistical thinking into a more concrete example.
 We can use the demand query from our ice cream case as a starting point.
 More concretely, we can dig more into a standalone population parameter such as the probability that a randomly selected child between 4 and 11 years old, attending the parks of the above eight Canadian cities during the Summer weekends, prefers the chocolate-flavoured ice cream cone over the vanilla one.
 Think about the following two hypothetical questions:

 By comparing the above (a) and (b), we can see one characteristic in common when it comes to the estimation of the probability of preferring chocolate over vanilla: both frequentist and Bayesian approaches rely on the gathered evidence coming from the random survey of \(n = 100\) children from our population of interest.
 On the one hand, the frequentist approach solely relies on observed data to estimate this single probability of preferring chocolate over vanilla.
 On the other hand, the Bayesian approach uses the observed data in conjunction with the prior knowledge provided by the ten estimated probabilities to deliver a whole posterior distribution (i.e., the posterior estimation) of the probability of preferring chocolate over vanilla.